Yordan Alvarez: 2024

 Alvarez was named the starting designated hitter for the American League All-Star team for the first time in his career and his third straight selection.
 Alvarez drew a walk against Max Fried in his only plate appearance during the game as the American League won, 5–3.

 On July 21, 2024, Alvarez hit a double in the eighth inning to complete the cycle in a 6–4 loss to the Mariners.
 He joined teammate Jose Altuve, who hit for the cycle the season prior, as the most recent Astros to complete the feat, and 11th in club history.
 Alvarez hit his 150th career home run on August 6, reaching the mark in 590 games, which eclipsed the franchise record by 133 games previously held by former teammate George Springer.
-Alvarez also became the eighth-fastest in major league history hit 150.
+Alvarez also became the eighth-fastest in major league history to hit 150.
 Along with Bregman, Alvarez was named AL co-Player of the Week for the week ended August 11 as they combined to lead the Astros to 5 wins in 6 games; Alvarez hit .421 with a 1.777 OPS, 5 home runs, 8 RBI, and 7 BB.
 It was the second time in club history with co-Players of the Week; on September 10, 2000, Richard Hidalgo and Julio Lugo shared the honors.

-On August 28, Alvarez hit three home runs in three straight at-bats, his third career 3-homer game, and drove in four runs helping the Astros defeat the Phillies 10-0.
+On August 28, Alvarez hit three home runs in three straight at-bats, his third career 3-homer game, and drove in four runs helping the Astros defeat the Phillies 10–0.
 Alvarez reached base in all five of his plate appearances in the game.
 With the feat, Alvarez also tied Hall of Fame slugger Jeff Bagwell for the most 3-homer games in Astros franchise history.
 On September 1, Alvarez reached 30 home runs for a fourth consecutive season, joining Bagwell (8 total, from 1996–2003) as the only Astros to have done so.

 Over the regular season, Alvarez batted .308/.392/.567/.959 over 147 games with 35 home runs and 86 RBI.
 The 147 games played represented a career-high, as were his 635 plate appearances, 170 hits, and 313 total bases.
 Among qualified American League batters, Alvarez ranked fourth in each of batting, on-base percentage, slugging, OPS, situational wins added (5.4), and championship WPA (2.1).
 He ranked third in OPS+ (172), 5th in adjusted batting wins (5.4), 6th in runs created (124), 7th in doubles (34), home runs, and times on base (249), and 8th in total bases, extra-base hits (71), and bases on balls (69).
 He also led the club in numerous offensive categories, including in batting, on-base percentage, slugging percentage, doubles, home runs, RBI, bases on balls, and total bases.
 Alvarez was voted by the Houston chapter of the BBWAA as the Astros 2024 MVP, selected for the fifth time to the All-MLB Team, on the Second Team, and ranked ninth in the AL MVP voting.